 Telehealth Video Visits

-This technology may be available to you after surgery if your provider determines that video visits are recommended for your care.
-All you need is a smartphone or tablet, an active MyChart account, and the MyChart App downloaded onto your mobile device.
+This technology is available to you if your provider determines that video visits are recommended for your care.
+All you need is a computer, laptop, or smart device, an active MyChart account, and the MyChart app and Zoom app downloaded onto your device.

 Second Opinion Program